 The four of us then rented an old house close to the teen center.
 Candace quickly became afraid of the community and returned to her parents home, so our team was reduced to three.

 Lynne and Bob had not know each other before Norfolk, but had married shortly after coming to Norfolk.
 Bob was 28, an Air Force veteran, and an artist.
 He was also known as the "Duke" and had a great story about his grandparents fleeing Russia during the 1917 revolution.
 They had taken the train east instead of west and survived.
 He said he would have been a Duke in Czarist Russia.

 Lynne was twenty and from California.
 She had been adopted by a Mexican American family.
 Both Lynne and Bob were excellent people and a lot of fun.

 I was very happy as part of the team.
 Norfolk was an adventure and an interesting place.
 We were paid $70 a month plus room and board.
 Our big splurge was a monthly trip to Shoney’s Big Boy for a large hamburger.

-Bob and Lynn had set up a number of programs.
-We kept the Teen Center open 7 days a week, and it was a second home for lots of young people.
+Bob and Lynne had set up a number of programs.
+We kept the Teen Center open 7 days a week and it was a second home for lots of young people.
 We helped people get jobs, did a little training, and in general helped the community.
 Bob taught some art classes.
 Lynn counseled many people.
 We conducted dances on friday night, drawing large crowds.
 We all worked each day at the center.